 What you actually need to see your first client

-Here's the honest minimum checklist for a licensed massage therapist to see a paying client:
+Here is the honest minimum checklist for a massage therapist to see a paying client:

 • An active Utah LMT license

-• Professional liability insurance (available for as little as $150 a year through AMTA, ABMP, or similar)
+• Professional liability insurance (as little as $150 a year or about $20 a month through AMTA)

 • A private, equipped space with a professional massage table